Updated November 2018

 If you're looking for a single speaker that is sleek, stylish, and can flood your main living areas with rich sound at the touch of a button, the Bose Home Speaker 500 is the best on the block.
 It eschews the relatively bass-heavy sound profile of most Bose speakers for best-in-class clarity that beautifully renders every single note.
 It still retains enough bass heft to anchor that clarity in a soundscape that makes pretty much every kind of music sound spectacular.
 Backing that up with the convenience of Bluetooth and Wifi connectivity and Alexa built-in, and you've got a platform that can easily handle all of your musical needs.

-Apart from the high list price of $400, our only real complaint is that the Home Speaker 500 doesn't nest into a multi-speaker system as easily as comparable Sonos models.
+Apart from the high list price, our only real complaint is that the Home Speaker 500 doesn't nest into a multi-speaker system as easily as comparable Sonos models.
 While this speaker can link to many of the newest offerings form Bose, it's very unlikely it will be able to talk to any Bose products you've purchased outside of the last year.
 And even if you do have compatible products, we've found the Bose app to be far less intuitive for managing multiple speakers than what Sonos offers.
 While we wouldn't recommend this speaker if you're looking to build a multi-speaker system, it is our first choice for a living room centerpiece.

 Read review: Bose Home Speaker 500